-Actions

-Preparedness
+Actions Preparedness

-The State Fire Coordinator, Department of Insurance in conjunction with support agencies:
+The State Fire Coordinator, Mississippi Insurance Department (MID) in conjunction with support agencies:

 - Ensures that ESF Standard Operating Procedures (SOPs) are developed and maintained that conform to this plan and provide greater detail on the ESF operations. - Trains and exercises ESF #4 personnel. - Supports development and maintenance of SOPs to enable them to perform appropriate levels of firerelated response and recovery.